zeroxthreef/boing/README.md

 ```

 ## Installation
-Linux & Unixes: (prefix with sudo or run as root)
+### Linux & Unixes: (prefix with sudo or run as root)
----
 ```
 make install
 ```

-Windows:
+### Windows:
----
 ```
 TODO FINISH WINDOWS INSTALL INSTRS
 ```

 ## Full Documentation
-The full documentation of operations, types, and various other globals and information is detailed at ``TODO INSERT LINK TO DOC MARKDOWN``
+The full documentation of operations, types, and various other globals and information is [detailed here](https://github.com/zeroxthreef/boing/tree/master/documentation)

 ## Syntax and Usage
 There are 8 important details about boing that make reading and writing scripts easier:

-Operations, the single character prefixes, can have implicit or explicit arguments.
+### Operations, the single character prefixes, can have implicit or explicit arguments.
----
 Example:
 ```
 # the print operation expects 1 implicit argument, but by using parentheses we can make it take more